How to Write an Effective Essay

 Whether you are writing your first essay or your hundredth, you want the best grade possible and you want your essay to stand out.

 There are many things an essay needs to be effective including; a good introduction and conclusion, a solid structure and reliable references.
 Having your essay flow and stick to the subject, using the correct grammar and punctuation as well as using credible sources of evidence is what will get your marks into the highest categories regardless of the course you are taking.
+Using scrivener writing software will assist you in making sure your work is to a high standard in all areas.

 A Good Beginning and End